NICKISBAD/UT-BB-Docs/Documentation.md

 if you were to use InfHP the game would have to account for what's happening on the other player's screen so it would reset your HP back to normaly
 Same for GSmite, the blaster wouldn't appear on their screen.

+Changelog: V0.6AEFLI{
+Added a delete attacks button
+made walkspeed+jumppower less janky
+Mobile version of GSmite
+}

+Plans:

-Planning to make a different version for the halloween place
+# -Planning to make a different version for the christween place
+# -Planning to make a less client sided god Mode (Stay tuned)